TheOdinProject/curriculum/rails/form_basics.md

       <input name="commit" type="submit" value="Create" />
     </form>

-Note that this helper also starts to nest the Article attributes (the hard brackets in the `name` attribute should be the dead giveaway).
+Note that this helper nests the Article's attributes (the hard brackets in the `name` attribute should be the dead giveaway).

 The best part about `form_for` is that if you just pass it a model object like `@article` in the example above, Rails will check for you if the object has been saved yet.
 If it's a new object, it will send the form to your `#create` action.
 If the object has been saved before, so we know that we're **edit**ing an existing object, it will send the object to your `#update` action instead.
-Automatically!
+This is done by automatically generating the correct URL when the form is created.
+Magic!

 ## Forms and Validations

 What happens if your form is submitted but fails the validations you've placed on it?
 For instance, what if the user's password is too short?
 Well, first of all, you should have had some Javascript validations to be your first line of defense and they should have caught that... but we'll get into that in another course.
 In any case, hopefully your controller is set up to re-render the current form.

 You'll probably want to display the errors so the user knows what went wrong.
 Recall that when Rails tries to validate an object and fails, it attaches a new set of fields to the object called `errors`.
-You can see those errors by accessing `object_name.errors`.
+You can see those errors by accessing `your_object_name.errors`.
 Those errors have a couple of handy helpers you can use to display them nicely in the browser -- `#count` and `#full_messages`.
 See the code below:

     <% if @post.errors.any? %>
       <div id="error_explanation">